Lehigh Valley Railroad: 19th century

-1900–1920
+20th century

-Fortunately, grain tonnage was increasing and the company transported large quantities from Buffalo to Philadelphia and other Eastern markets.
+Grain tonnage was increasing and the company transported large quantities from Buffalo to Philadelphia and other Eastern markets.
 Also, in 1914 the Panama Canal was completed, and the LVRR gained an important new market with ores shipped from South America to the Bethlehem Steel company.
 In order to handle the additional new ocean traffic, the LVRR created a large new pier at Constable Hook, which opened in 1915, and a new terminal at Claremont which opened in 1923.

 It also built a passenger terminal in Buffalo in 1915.
 Since 1896 the LVRR had run an important and prestigious express train named the "Black Diamond" which carried passengers to the Finger Lakes and Buffalo.
 Additional passenger trains ran from Philadelphia to Scranton and westward.
 From the beginning, the LVRR's New York City passengers had used the Pennsylvania Railroad's terminal and ferry at Jersey City, but in 1913 the PRR terminated that agreement, so the LVRR contracted with the CNJ for use of its terminal and ferry, which was expanded to handle the increased number of passengers.
 The railroad also published a monthly magazine promoting travel on the train called the "Black Diamond Express Monthly".

 In the war years 1914 to 1918, the Lehigh handled war materials and explosives at its Black Tom island facility, which had been obtained along with the National Docks Railroad in 1900.
 In 1916, a horrendous explosion occurred at the facility, destroying ships and buildings, and breaking windows in Manhattan.
 At first the incident was considered an accident; a long investigation eventually concluded that the explosion was an act of German sabotage, for which reparations were finally paid in 1979.

 After the U.S. entered World War I, the railroads were nationalized in order to prevent strikes and interruptions.
 The United States Railroad Administration controlled the railroad from 1918 to 1920, at which time control was transferred back to the private companies.
 Although the heavy wartime traffic had left the railroad's plant and equipment in need of repair, the damage was partly offset by new equipment that had been purchased by the government.

 In 1920, the LVRR sold its lake line company, the Lehigh Valley Transportation Line, to private interests due to new federal legislation which stopped the practice of railroads owning lake lines.